Open-Data-Science-at-SIO/RNAseq-workshop-2017/LC-github.md

 Open your profile on the web and you should see the files!

 Your repo may get behind other changes I'm making or others are making.
-We will not make sure your repo is up-to-date.
+We will now make sure your repo is up-to-date.
 To see the address of the remote repo:

    ```
    git remote -v